Daksh-QE/quantum-research-archive/README.md

 # Quantum Research Archive

 A comprehensive, free, ad-free quantum computing and quantum mechanics research archive.
-From mathematical foundations to cutting-edge research papers — everything you need to become a quantum expert.
+From mathematical foundations to cutting-edge research papers — everything I could find to pursue quantum as a field so far.

 **Live site:** https://quantum-research-archive.vercel.app